Sébastienne Guyot: Career in engineering

 After graduation, Guyot moved into working in aviation.
 She may have been inspired by her older brother George’s experiences during the First World War, when he fought first as an aviation observer, got shot down and later trained and flew as a pilot, earning the Légion d’Honneur.

-Guyot initially worked in two small companies, the “Ateliers de construction de l'Ouest" and then at the "Établissements Lumière" company from c.1922 through to 1928.
+Guyot initially worked in two small companies, the "Ateliers de construction de l'Ouest" and then at the "Établissements Lumière" company from c.1922 through to 1928.
 The Lumiere aeroplane company was set up by Louis de Monge, a Belgian engineer living in Paris, to design aircraft.
 Guyot worked on the company's small twin-engine aircraft, launched in 1924, although much of the company's work was to undertake aeronautical research projects for the French government.

 In 1929 Guyot moved to work as an aeronautical engineer at the "Hydravions Lioré & Olivier", a much larger company, which designed and manufactured seaplanes and military aircraft, including the LeO 45.
 She remained there until 1935, working on fuselages and hulls of several seaplanes, and in collaboration with designers, Paul Asantchéef and André Violleau, who thought highly of her.

-In 1932, Guyot learnt to fly and bought a second-hand light plane, a Farman 231 with lowered wings, two-seater tandem roadster, Renault 95 horsepower engine, maximum speed around 186 km / h12.
+In 1932, Guyot learnt to fly and bought a second-hand light plane, a Farman 231 with lowered wings, two-seater tandem roadster, Renault 95 horsepower engine, maximum speed around 186km / h12.
 It was registered number F-AJZN and had a decal of two dogs on its side.

 Around 1932 Guyot started working on the engineering of rotary blades for rotor craft.
 A 1933 record of a helicopter named "Loth-Guyot" survives in the Air Section of the Historical Defence Service at Vincennes.
 Between 1932 and 1939, Guyot took out six patents in conjunction with engineer and entrepreneur William Arthur Loth (1888-1957), concerned with improving the lift of the rotator blades.
 One involved the stabilisation of rotating lifting systems, another a swivelling screw propeller.

 In 1936, the Arsenal de l'Aéronautique (usually called the Arsenal), a national military aircraft manufacturer, was established by the French Government at Villacoublay.
 In the dossier compiled by her brothers in 1947, making the case for her Resistance Medal, Sébastienne Guyot was described as "Head of the Helicopter Service at the Arsenal de l'Aéronautique", although details of her role there remain sketchy.
 The Arsenal was moved to Toulouse during the Second World War.
 It was dissolved in the 1950s and its pre-war records have disappeared.